chloepriceless/plexlite/README.md

 ### Not allowed

 * Selling the software itself
-* Selling hardware with the software prei
+* Selling hardware with the software preinstalled
+* Commercial SaaS offerings based on this software
+* Bundling the software into commercial products

+If your company wants to integrate this software into a commercial product, please request a **commercial license**.